-Soil health is a pillar of Regenerative agriculture.
-At Alta Orsa, we thoughtfully steward our land within its context and continuously seek to regenerate biological relationships to lead to healthy soils.
+Soil health is a pillar of regenerative agriculture.
+At Alta Orsa, we thoughtfully steward our land within its unique context and continually work to regenerate the biological relationships that lead to healthy soils.

 Fungal Life: We know so little about what exactly goes on underground, but we are certain fungal life - the skin of the earth - plays an integral part in water and nutrient cycles.
 The symbiosis with plants is barely understood, yet we know it’s crucial in building a resilient ecosystem that is less dependent on human inputs.
 Plants exchange carbohydrates for hard-to-access soil nutrients.
 For this reason, we prioritize practices that promote fungal preservation - minimizing tillage and not using systemic fungicides.